Get,

 • Seek emergency medical care if vaginal bleeding or contractions occur.

-• Follow healthcare provider’s recommendations for treatment and management.
+• Follow the healthcare provider’s recommendations for treatment and management.
 Get more frequent prenatal appointments and ultrasounds if recommended.

 Don’ts: